slds-lmu/i2ml/content/prerequisites/index.md

 ## Programming Language

 All of the covered concepts and algorithms are presented independently of any programming language.
 But of course we also offer a large variety of applied exercises and notebooks.
 These are currently in R, and often use the [mlr3](https://cran.r-project.org/web/packages/mlr3/index.html) package.
 We are working on offering the exercises in Python as well.

-## Helpful References for Prerequisites

-If you need to read up on some required topics, this list might help.
-We tried to keep it as short as possible.
-More advanced references are listed in [Literature](../literature/index.md).

-- M. Deisenroth, A. Faisal, C. Ong.
-Mathematics for Machine Learning.
-[URL](https://mml-book.github.io/book/mml-book.pdf)
-- L. Wassermann.
-All of Statistics.
-[URL](http://egrcc.github.io/docs/math/all-of-statistics.pdf)
-- H. Wickham, G. Grolemund.
-R for Data Science.
-[URL](https://r4ds.had.co.nz/)
-- Introductory R course on datacamp.com [URL](https://learn.datacamp.com/courses/free-introduction-to-r)